ssire/axel-forms/README.md

 filters to create forms, a binding mechanism and a command mechanism.
 Like AXEL, AXEL-FORMS is an open source (LGPL v2.1) library.

+The binding and the command mechanisms define microformat instructions to be included directly on the XTiger XML and application page markup.
+This way you can use them without writing Javascript code, in a fully declarative way.

-With the **binding mechanism** you can dynamically constrain the authoring process (e.g. constrain a field input space with a regexp, contrain two dates to follow each other, etc).
+Use the **binding mechanism** to dynamically constrain the authoring process (e.g. constrain a field input space with a regexp, contrain two dates to follow each other, etc).
+This is targeted at XTiger XML authors.

-With the **command mechanism** you can insert high-level commands such as __save__ (save the open document to a server), or __load__ (load a document into an editor) into a page.
+Use the **command mechanism** to associate high-level commands such as __save__ (save the open document to a server), or __load__ (load a document into an editor) with user interface controls such as buttons into a page.
 This way it is easy to create editing user interfaces.

-Both the binding and the command mechanisms rely on microformat instructions to be included into the page markup.
-The benefit is that you can start using the library without writing Javascript code, in a fully declarative way.
+This is targeted at web application developers.
+Some commands may be redundant with functionalities exposed by the **$axel** wrapped set object, however they do not require writing Javascript code and thus are easy to render in markup generation tool chains such as XSLT transformations.

 Javascript developers have access to the binding and command mechanisms in the `$axel.binding` and `$axel.command` namespaces.
-The documented binding API and command API explain how to create and register new bindings and commands.
+Javascript developers can create and register new bindings and commands as explained in the documenation.

 Pre-requisites
 --------------